citp/privacy-policy-historical/l/li/lit/littledayout.com.md

-> *The following text is extracted and transformed from the littledayout.com privacy policy that was archived on 2016-04-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160406012402id_/http%3A//www.littledayout.com/content/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the littledayout.com privacy policy that was archived on 2016-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161229053614id_/http%3A//www.littledayout.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Little Day Out

 Little Day Out is a digital media publisher, owned by Big Little Company Pte.
 Ltd., that provides customers with news and resources about places, events and activities for children, posting opinions of children-related matters, engaging in related interactive forums and discussions.
 We have a legal obligation to comply with the Personal Data Protection Act 2012 (PDPA) in relation to personal data which we hold about you and we take our responsibilities under the PDPA seriously.
 We recognise the importance of safeguarding the personal data you have provided us and it is our responsibility to properly manage, protect and process your personal data.

-Before submitting your personal information to our Website, please read this Privacy Policy carefully to learn about our privacy practices.
+Before submitting your personal information to our Website, please read this Privacy Policy carefully to learn about our privacy practices. ** **

 **What We Collect From You**

 We receive and store the information you enter on our Website or give us in any other way.
-This includes information that can identify you ("personal information"), including your first and last name, telephone number, postal and e-mail addresses, user name and password.
+This includes information that can identify you (“personal information”), including your first and last name, telephone number, postal and e-mail addresses, user name and password.
 We may also request information about your personal profile.
 You can choose not to provide information to us, but in general, some information about you is required in order for you to enjoy the benefits of being a registered member.
 In addition, some information is also required in order for you to ask us a question or initiate other transactions on our Website.

 **Cookies and Other Web Technologies**

 Cookies are small data text files and can be stored on your computer’s hard drive (if your Web browser permits).
 Little Day Out may use cookies for the following general purposes:

 (a) To help us recognise your browser as a previous visitor and save and remember any preferences that may have been set while your browser was visiting our site.
 For example, if you register on our site, we may use cookies to remember your registration information, so you do not need to log into our site each time you visit.
-We also may record your password in a cookie, if you checked the box entitled "Keep me signed in on this computer unless I sign out.”
+We also may record your password in a cookie, if you checked the box entitled “Keep me signed in on this computer unless I sign out.”

 (b) To help measure and research the effectiveness of website features and offerings, advertisements, and email communications (by determining which e-mails you open and act upon).